gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Midsoles that provide stiffness mainly in the forefoot will retain the shoe’s stability at the tip of your toes on small holds, but make it much easier to bend at the balls of your feet.
 That means it is easier for your feet to tire out on sustained climbing, but will give you much more technical versatility in exchange.
-We believe that this sort of midsole is the most versatile overall, and the best choice for most climbers unless their discipline requires full-foot support.
+I believe that this sort of midsole is the most versatile overall, and the best choice for most climbers unless their discipline requires full-foot support.
 For sport climbing and especially bouldering, highly sustained effort is rarely a factor, but the versatility to more easily stand on a shallow volume or smear on sheer rock will be a big benefit.

 Finally, the most minimal midsoles will only provide stability across the very front of your shoe, just underneath of your toe tips.